How many of you remember last month’s quiz? Here it is again:

 Now get to work!
 I want everyone to have fun or I’m going to start handing out demerits!

 OK, gang, let’s get my answers out of the way first, shall we?
 Here we go:

 How did the following remedies ruin the New Year’s Eve party: Ignatia cried loudly the whole time over some imagined slight!
-Nat-mur. wouldn’t speak to anyone out of self-consciousness.
+Nat-mur was too self-consciousness to speak to anyone.
 Calc-carb wanted to go home.
 Arsenicum thought the food had been poisoned and called the police.
-Argent-nit. had a panic attack when she couldn’t find the exit.
+Argent-nit had a panic attack when she couldn’t find the exit.
 Causticum seized the microphone and called for a general strike.
 Lycopodium was caught in the cloak room with the host’s wife.
 Sulphur read out loud from a physics book.
-Staphysagria accused everyone of criticizing him and Coffea’s hearing was so sensitive that he told everyone to be quiet, and Staphysagria threw a dish across the room and said that she had just about had enough!
+Coffea’s hearing was so sensitive that he told everyone to be quiet, and Staphysagria threw a dish across the room and said that she had just about had enough!
 Hey, why wasn’t I invited?

 Mom, the last time you were invited to a party you made everyone listen to Barbra Streisand!

 I did?
 Oh, right.
 I forgot about that.
 So, moving right along….